Tommy Cairo: Independent circuit (1994–2013)

 Cairo left ECW in the mid-1990s.
 On June 24, 1995 in Williamstown, New Jersey, Cairo defeated Devon Storm in the finals of a tournament for the vacant NWA North American Heavyweight Championship.
 He was stripped of the title in 1996 after no-showing a defense, due to the birth of his first child.
 Between 1996 and 1997 Cairo held the Ultimate Championship Wrestling North American Heavyweight Championship, he wrestled in various matches with the likes of Chris Chavis aka "Tatanka", Bruce Hart, Jim Neidhart, Falcon Coperis.
 Between 1998 and 2000, Cairo operated the Outlaws of Wrestling promotion in Atlantic City, New Jersey.
 In the same time period, he appeared with USA Pro Wrestling, winning both the Heavyweight and North American championships.

 In September 2001, Cairo retired from professional wrestling and began working as an electrician.
 In 2007, Cairo returned to wrestling when he, former wrestling radio host Phil Varlese, and wrestlers The White Lotus (Pat Di Giacomo), and Diego DeMarco (James Pilman) opened a professional wrestling school and promotion in the Northeastern United States known as Force One Pro Wrestling.
 Force One Pro Wrestling held its inaugural event, "Pledge of Allegiance", on May 19, 2007, in Egg Harbor City, New Jersey, with Cairo, (in his capacity as commissioner) crowning Heavyweight Champion Breaker Morant and Junior Heavyweight Champion White Lotus.
 In late 2009, Cairo resigned from Force One Pro Wrestling as well, turning the promotion over to Diego DeMarco (James Pilman) & former student turned wrestler Johnny Calzone (John Short), who took the promotion in a different direction, renaming the promotion Force 1 Pro, who ran shows in the same venues as the old Force One.
 Cairo returned to the business in 2011 with Coastal Pro Wrestling (again with former partner Phil Varlese, and with former NWA official Fred "Richards" Rubenstein).
 Coastal signed on as a National Wrestling Alliance affiliate, and eventually a licensee, but broke away a year later due to differences with the ownership of the NWA.
 Cairo eventually split from Coastal after a 2-year run, and ran several shows under the Global 1 Pro Wrestling banner, before leaving the wrestling business again in 2013.

 Personal life

-Cairo is married to his wife Alba and has two children, Skye and Christian.
+Cairo is married to his wife Alba with two children.

+Cairo lost a leg due to sepsis in the early-2020s after being bitten while swimming in Chesapeake Bay.